-Traditional Mediterranean pita flatbread with fresh herbs from the summer garden, or dried spices.
-A favorite with sandwiches, dips or tapas spreads!
+Traditional Mediterranean pita flatbread, with fresh herbs from the summer garden, or dried spices is a favorite with sandwiches, dips or tapas spreads!

 Flatbread vs Pita Bread